Lal-lo

+The municipality was formerly known as Nueva Segovia ("New Segovia") and was the seat of the Diocese of Nueva Segovia before it was moved to Vigan, Ilocos Sur, during the Spanish colonial period.
+Despite its former name, the municipality has been part of the Archdiocese of Tuguegarao since 1910.

 Etymology

 Lal-lo means "twisting two strands to make a rope", or may also refer to the strong river current as it is located along Cagayan River, the longest and largest river in the Philippines.

 In Fr.
 Jose Bugarin's Ibanag dictionary "Lallo-c, a town in this province which existed as the ancient capital until 1839 [also] Lallo-c, to twist two strands, making a string or rope."

 History

 Pre-Hispanic History

 In the classical era, Lal-lo was the home of hunter-gatherers who were specialized in hunting mollusks.
 These hunter-gatherers stockpiled their leftover mollusk shells in numerous sites in Lal-lo and neighboring Gattaran.
 Eventually, the shells formed the largest stock of shell-midden sites in the entire Philippines.

 Spanish Colonial Era

 The first European to set foot on what is now the town of Lal-lo was Juan de Salcedo, a Spanish conquistador and grandson of Miguel Lopez de Legazpi, in 1572.
 Don Juan Pablo Carrión established it as a pueblo (municipality) in 1581 and named it Nueva Segovia.
 The reason is currently unknown, as the hometown of Carrión was Carrión de los Condes (Palencia, Spain), as suggested by his last name.
 This is mentioned by Juan Miguel Aguilera and Ángel Miranda in their book Espadas del Fin del Mundo (2016).
 A founding population of 200 Spanish citizens from Europe accompanied by 100 Spanish soldiers set up settlements across Cagayan Valley, headed by the city of Nueva Segovia (Old Lal-lo).
 These people were in turn supplemented by 155 Latin American soldiers recruited from Mexico.